Time-Critical Adversarial Influence Blocking Maximization: Conclusion

 \section{Conclusion}

-In this paper, we study the \textit{Adversarial Influence Blocking Maximization} (AIBM) problem with time constraints.
-We first argue that the time factor is usually crucial in practical TC-AIBM scenarios.
-Then, by introducing the \textit{Time-Critical Independent Cascade} (TC-IC) model, we formally formulate the \textit{Time-Critical Adversarial Influence Blocking Maximization} (TC-AIBM) problem and prove the submodularity property of its objective.
-Leveraging this property, we develop a highly efficient \textit{Bidirectional Influence Sampling}(BIS) algorithm to address the TC-AIBM problem.
-Through combining Forward Influence Sampling (FIS) and Reverse Influence Sampling (RIS), BIS enables an approximation guarantee of $(1-1/e-\varepsilon)(1-\gamma)$ to the optimal solution.
-Comprehensive experiments on four real-world datasets demonstrated that BIS consistently outperforms state-of-the-art baselines across different settings, including varying negative seeds, time constraints, and tie-breaking rules.
+In this paper, we study the \textit{Adversarial Influence Blocking Maximization} (AIBM) problem with time constraint.
+We formally formulate the \textit{Time-Critical Adversarial Influence Blocking Maximization} (TC-AIBM) problem and prove the monotonicity and submodularity properties of its objective.
+Leveraging these properties, we develop a highly efficient \textit{Bidirectional Influence Sampling} (BIS) algorithm to address the TC-AIBM problem.
+Through combining Forward Influence Sampling (FIS) and Reverse Influence Sampling (RIS), BIS enables an approximation guarantee of $(1-1/e-\varepsilon)(1-\psi)$ to the optimal solution.
+Comprehensive experiments on four real-world datasets demonstrated that BIS consistently outperforms state-of-the-art baselines across different settings, including varying negative seeds, time constraint, and tie-breaking rules.
 Moreover, BIS achieves up to three orders of magnitude faster runtime than the strongest baseline, Greedy, while maintaining comparable effectiveness.